nice-game-hints/zniw-adventure/Fungilla/Pantry/Inside/comic.md

 On the northwestern side of the plaza, a Stegoceras is reading a comic book near the fountain.

 ## I have talked to the Stegoceras
-Great, then Zniw's wonderful personality has made him throw the comic bok on the ground!
+Great, then Zniw's wonderful personality has made him throw the comic book on the ground!
 Pick it up!

 # What do I do with the comic book?
 Give it to the Unescoceratops in the pantry to distract him.